martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

     @constraint(model, 8*y₁ + 5*y₂ <= 80*x₂)
 end
 ```
-Every first stage variable that occurs in the second stage model is annotated with `@decision` at the beginning of the definition.
+Every first-stage variable that occurs in the second stage model is annotated with `@decision` at the beginning of the definition.
 Moreover, the scenario data is referenced through `scenario`.
 Instances of the defined scenario `SimpleScenario` will be injected to create instances of the second stage model.
 The second stage recipe is immediately used to generate second stage models for each preloaded scenario.
 Hence, the stochastic program definition is complete.
 We can now print the program and confirm that it indeed models the example recourse problem given above:
 ```@example simple
 print(sp)
 ```